rlafranchi/nimiq-chrome-extension/README.md

 # Nimiq Miner (Betanet)

+FYI - an extension with wallet management has been created by sisou - https://github.com/sisou/nimiq-wallet-extension :) good work

 > A Chrome Extension for mining Nimiq in the background

 Built with love using [Vue.js](https://vuejs.org) and [Nimiq](https://nimiq.com) by [@ralafranchi](https://twitter.com/ralafranchi)